cnslab-network-security/homework1/README.md

 $ tcpdump -i lo -n
 ```

-The above command will capture and display all packets involved the interface `lo` whose IP address is "127.0.0.1".
+The above command will capture and display all packets involved in the interface `lo` whose IP address is "127.0.0.1".

 ### vi